faustomilletari/prime-rl/README.md

 ## Entrypoints

 We provide a convenience endpoint `rl` for single-node RL experiments.
-It configures and startsthe trainer, orchestrator and, optionally, an inference server.
+It configures and starts the trainer, orchestrator and, optionally, an inference server.
 It enforces correctly setting shared configs (e.g. the model name or async level should be the same across all modules) and dispatches and monitors subprocesses.
 To stream the logs from each module, we use file logging which can be automatically viewed from a `tmux` layout defined in `.tmuxinator.yaml`.
 The recommended workflow is:

 1. Start a pre-layouted `tmux` session using `tmuxinator`